Fork me on GitHub

 Started AWS proxy on http://127.0.0.1:23456.

 It is important to check how AWS credentials and HTTPS proxy setting can be configured for your application.
-For example, many command line tools like terraform or eksctl support setting the above AWS credentials and the HTTPS proxy using environment variables:
+For example, command line tools like terraform and eksctl support setting AWS credentials and the HTTPS proxy using environment variables, as shown above.

-If you are developing your own applications using AWS SDKs, some SDKs may require extra environment variables (e.g. AWS_SDK_LOAD_CONFIG=true for AWS SDK for Go v2) or require configuring the HTTPS proxy through code (e.g. AWS SDK for JavaScript).
+However, some AWS SDKs may require extra environment variables (e.g. AWS_SDK_LOAD_CONFIG=true for AWS SDK for Go v2) or require configuring the HTTPS proxy through code (e.g. AWS SDK for JavaScript).

 Troubleshooting